-Other Commemorative - The Distinguished Faculty medallion, specifically commissioned to commemorate this distinction, is awarded to each newly promoted faculty member who obtains the Distinguished Rank.
+Other Commemorative Honor - The Distinguished Faculty medallion, specifically commissioned to commemorate this distinction, is awarded to each newly promoted faculty member who obtains the Distinguished Rank at the Distinguished Academy dinner.

 DISTINGUISHED FACULTY OBLIGATIONS AND RESPONSIBILITIES

 Appointment to Distinguished designation carries with it an extraordinary responsibility.
 As members of the SUNY Distinguished Academy those holding Distinguished rank will be expected to: